sophiakun/Kunisaki-Data-Science-Portfolio/README.md

 ## Importance

-This portfolio represents my journey in data science, emphasizing:
-- **Data transformation skills:** Cleaning, reshaping, and structuring data.
+This portfolio represents my progress in data science, from learning **data transformation skills:** like cleaning and structuring data, to **data visualization**, where I have presented data that is accessible and engaging for users.
-- **Analytical thinking:** Extracting insights from complex datasets.
-- **Data storytelling:** Presenting meaningful trends through visualization.
-Interactive applications: Making data accessible and engaging for users.